Cisco-Learning/Learning-Content-Template/README.md

 ## 📔 Learning Content

 This repository is to store all files related to Learning content.
 This is where we house, maintain, and collaborate on the Apollo learning courses.
-In this README file we will explain how the Learning_Content repository is orgainized and some of the standards that are in place to keep this repository clean and organized.
+In this README file we will explain how the Learning_Content repository is organized and some standards that are in place to keep this repository clean and organized.

 ## ℹ️  Definitions

 - **Learning Path** - a learning path is a collection of modules
-- **Module** - a basic consumble unit of foundational, technical, or advance implentation/Product learning
+- **Module** - a basic consumable unit of foundational, technical, or advance implementation/Product learning
 - **Use Case** - a scenario that demonstrates real life implementations, typically utilizes multiple skills
-- **Lab** - an interactive activity and typically has hands on action about a topic to re-inforce a particular learning objectives
+- **Lab** - an interactive activity and typically has hands on action about a topic to reinforce a particular learning objectives
 - **Tags** - a collection of tags describing the course content, leveraged in moment of need and search of a specific topic

 ## 🔱 The Zen of the Learning Content Repository